Megospc/ALife/README.md

 Artifical evolution made with JavaScript.

-Idea is taken from the project «Battle Of Clans» by [Simulife Hub](https://youtube.com/@wallcraft-video).
+Idea is taken from the project "Battle Of Clans" by [Simulife Hub](https://youtube.com/@wallcraft-video).

 Version: 1.1.0 (01.03.2024)